 That is only 10-20 % of the cost for a Gillette Fusion and you get an even better result.
 And if that would not be enough, straight razor blades produce considerably less garbage than the Gillette Fusion system, making the classic Safety Razor the greener option of the two.

-Now, I wish you all happy shaving and soon, we will be testing to see if an electric razor can achieve comparably smooth shaving results to my first-round winner, the Safety Razor.
-Stay tuned!
+Now, I wish you all happy shaving.
+Next, check out our test to see if an electric razor can achieve comparably smooth shaving results to my first-round winner, the Safety Razor.